Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Results

-The effects of the twist component of the magnetic field become more noticeable on Day 2.
-The loops connecting the two sunspots via the southern and northern part of the active region shift (in other words, lean or are distorted) to the leading and trailing directions, respectively, and this trend becomes more evident in models with larger amplitudes of $\Omega$.
+Comparison of the EUV images calculated from the radiative MHD models with $\Omega=0$, $3\times10^{-6}$, and $5\times10^{-6}$\,s$^{-1}$ on Day 2 are presented in \figref{fig:dive}.
+The long/northern loops and short/southern loops, as marked in \figsref{fig:aia} and \ref{fig:aia_d3}, shift (in other words, lean or are distorted) to the trailing (East) and leading (West) directions, respectively, and this trend becomes more evident in models with larger amplitudes of $\Omega$.
 This geometry illustrates that the magnetic field starting or ending in the sunspots deviates more severely from the potential field because of the added twists.
-Similarly, the outbound loops connecting from the sunspots to the boundary become more curved as $\Omega$ increases.
-Finally, the overall brightness of the active region remains consistent in models with different values of $\Omega$, however, the intensities of some loop structures (e.g., long loops connecting the sunspots) are clearly increased in large $\Omega$ models.
-This indicates a significant localized enhancement in the heating rate in some loops, particularly those connected to the strong magnetic flux concentrations; however, the overall heating input in large coronal volume remains stable.
-This effect is somewhat expected, as the rotation is applied to $B_{z}$, as shown in \equref{equ:dive}.
+Similarly, the outbound loops discussed in earlier sections become more curved as $\Omega$ increases.
+Finally, the overall brightness of the active region remains consistent in models with different values of $\Omega$.
+This is primarily because the $\Omega$ values considered remain reasonably small.
+The intensities of some loop structures (e.g., the long/northern loops) clearly increase in large $\Omega$ models.
+This indicates a significant localized increase in the heating rate in some loops, particularly those connected to the strong magnetic flux concentrations; this effect is somewhat expected, as the rotation is directly applied to $B_{z}$, as shown in \equref{equ:dive}.

-Brighter long loops in models with larger $\Omega$ values are more consistent with the observation of Day 2 shown in \figref{fig:aia}.
-The observed open funnel above the leading sunspot, which is mostly missing from the model synthesized 171 images, is better seen in the 193 channel, for example, in the $\Omega3$ model on Day 2.
-Moreover, the observed loops connecting the sunspots from the north/south also exhibit a moderate shift (or distortion) toward the trailing/leading sunspot, which means that a twist magnetic field, albeit weak, exists in the real sunspots.
-Overall, the $\Omega3$ model on Day 2 provides the highest similarity with the observation on that day.
+Overall, the $\Omega3$ model on Day 2, which has been used to make the comparison shown in \figsref{fig:aia_d3} and \ref{fig:countrate}, provides the highest similarity with the observation on that day, which means that a twisted magnetic field, albeit weak, exists in the real sunspots.